sirius4galaxy/flon.contracts/docs/04_guides/07_how-to-use-eosio.wrap.md

 ### 1.2.1  Generate the transaction to deploy the eosio.wrap contract

 The transaction to deploy the contract to the `eosio.wrap` account will need to be proposed to get the necessary approvals from active block producers before executing it.
-This transaction needs to first be generated and stored as JSON into a file so that it can be used in the cleos command to propose the transaction to the eosio.msig contract.
+This transaction needs to first be generated and stored as JSON into a file so that it can be used in the cleos command to propose the transaction to the flon.msig contract.

 The easy way to generate this transaction is using cleos:
 ```sh